itzfew/EduHub-Online-Store/README.md

 Log in to Vercel and create a new project.
 Import your GitHub repository.
 Configure environment variables in Vercel:
-NEXT_PUBLIC_URL: Your Vercel deployment URL (e.g., https://your-vercel-app.vercel.app).
+NEXT_PUBLIC_BASE_URL: Your Vercel deployment URL (e.g., https://your-vercel-app.vercel.app).
 CASHFREE_APP_ID: Your Cashfree production app ID.
 CASHFREE_SECRET_KEY: Your Cashfree production secret key.
+CASHFREE_WEBHOOK_SECRET: Your Cashfree webhook secret.

 Deploy the project.
 Vercel will handle the Next.js build and deployment.